 Are you afraid to annoy visitors with your optin offers?
-Popups, slide-ins, welcome gates, and other types of optins convert really well, but you may still be hesitant to try them on your site.
-Don’t worry – in this guide, we’ll share 16 ways to capture email leads, without disturbing your visitors.
+Popups, slide-ins, welcome gates, and other types of optins convert really well.
+But you may still be hesitant to try them on your site.
+Don’t worry – in this guide, we’ll share 18 ways to capture email leads, without disturbing your visitors.

-Here at OptinMonster, we are all about helping small businesses to create an unparalleled user experience on their site, while also increasing their conversions.
+Here at OptinMonster, we’re all about helping small businesses create an unparalleled user experience on their site, while also increasing their conversions.

 Here’s what Michael Hyatt had to say about OptinMonster:

-User-friendly popups and other optin forms are not a pipe dream.
+User-friendly popups and other optins are not a pipe dream.
 You just have to know how to do them the right way.

 Are you ready to learn how?
-Let’s dive in to the 16 ways to capture email leads without disturbing your visitors…
+Let’s dive into the 18 ways to capture email leads without disturbing your visitors…

 One of the biggest complaints that people have about lightbox popups is when they appear the instant that you visit a website for the first time.
 And for good reason.

-In many cases, the people landing on your site for the first time are coming from Google search.
+In many cases, first-time visitors are coming from Google search.
 In other words, they are looking to get some specific information from a blog post, or another piece of content.

-This is not the time to interrupt them!
-They just want to get the answer that they were searching for, and aren’t looking to join your email list… at least not yet (not unless you have a very compelling offer that is tailored specifically to them).
+This is not the time to interrupt them with an email capture popup!
+They just want to get the answer that they were searching for, and aren’t looking to join your email list.
+At least not yet!

-Fortunately, there is a very quick and simple fix for this.
-All you have to do is set your popup (or any other type of optin form) to appear only after the 2nd page view.
+Fortunately, there’s a very quick and simple fix for this.
+All you have to do is set your popup (or any other type of optin) to appear only after the second pageview.
 That way, you don’t disturb visitors when they first discover your site.

-How to Wait Until 2nd Page View with OptinMonster
+How to Wait Until Second Pageview with OptinMonster

 2. Turn Off Immediate Popup for Blog Posts

-In some cases, popups that appear immediately on the first page view actually convert really well.
-For example, if you are an eCommerce site, and your popup offers a coupon code, you may want to test an immediate trigger.
+In some cases, popups that appear immediately on the first pageview actually convert really well.
+For example, if you’re an eCommerce site, and your popup offers a coupon code, you may want to test an immediate trigger.

-The reason this works is because the people visiting your eCommerce site are usually going there with the intent to buy.
-They would love to see your coupon code right away, because that’s perfectly aligned with their immediate goals.
+The reason this works is that the people visiting your eCommerce site are usually going there with the intent to buy.
+They would love to see your coupon code right away because that’s perfectly aligned with their immediate goals.

 However, if you also have a blog on your eCommerce site, you should turn off the immediate popup for those blog posts.
 That way, it won’t disturb visitors who just want to read and aren’t ready to buy.

-Turning off an immediate popup on all your blog posts is easy with OptinMonster.
+Turning off an immediate popup on all your blog posts is easy.
 All you have to do is:

-That’s it!
-Now you can still leverage the power of immediate popups on eCommerce pages, without annoying your blog readers.
+Now you can still leverage the power of immediate email capture popup without annoying your blog readers.

 3. Use a Polite Slide-in

-Boxes that appear in the bottom corner of the screen as the user scrolls down are some of the most polite optin forms you can use.
+Boxes that appear in the bottom corner of the screen as the user scrolls down are some of the politest optin forms you can use.

 Slide-in optins don’t appear until the user has already consumed some of your content.
-And when they do appear, they don’t take over the screen, so the user has a completely uninterrupted experience.
+And when they do appear, they don’t take over the screen.
+That way, the reader has a completely uninterrupted experience.

 4. Load a Floating Bar on Scroll

-Floating bars are highly visible optins that “stick” to the top or the bottom of the user’s screen, and scroll along with them.
-This ensures that your optin offer always remains in view, without obstructing the user’s experience.
+Floating bars are highly visible email capture tools that “stick” to the top or the bottom of the user’s screen, and scroll along with them.
+This keeps your optin offer in view without obstructing the reader’s experience.

-To make your floating bars even more polite, you can set them to appear only after the user scrolls down a certain length of the page.
+To make your floating bars polite, set them to appear only after the user scrolls down a certain length of the page.

 How to Load a Floating Bar on Scroll with OptinMonster

-To load a floating bar on scroll in OptinMonster, just choose from one of our floating bar themes.
+To load a scrolling floating bar, choose from one of our floating bar themes.

-Then go to the Display Rules tab and activate, “After scrolling down ‘X’ amount”.
+Then go to the Display Rules tab and set up your distance scrolled display rule.

-Remember, this is your last chance to convert a visitor before they leave your site forever.
+Remember, this is your last chance to capture email addresses before visitors leave your site forever.
 Take this opportunity to present them with your best offer.

 If they don’t like it, they probably weren’t your target customer anyway, so you have nothing to lose.
 However, you have everything to gain.

-In fact, our publishers are seeing an average 200-600% increase in email signups when using exit-intent along with their content marketing efforts!
-(See our case studies.)
+In fact, our publishers are seeing an average 200-600% increase in email signups when using Exit-Intent® along with their content marketing efforts!

 6. Allow the User to Initiate

-One of the most effective ways to capture email leads–and keep your users happy!–is to allow them to initiate the process of signing up.
+Want to know one of the most effective ways to capture email leads and keep your users happy?
+Allow them to initiate the registration process.

 This is a psychological principle known as the Zeigarnik Effect, which states that those who initiate are more likely to finish the process.

-So how do you allow the user to initiate the optin process?
-Simple: just don’t show the optin form until after they click on a link or an image.
-Once they do, they will be much more likely to complete the action (subscribe).
+So how do you allow the user to initiate optins?
+Simple!
+Don’t show the optin form until after they click on a link or an image.
+Once they do, they will be much more likely to complete their action.

-If you want to boost your conversions even more, use this two-step optin process in combination with a content upgrade.
+If you want to boost your conversions even more, use this 2-step optin process in combination with a content upgrade.